 We really enjoyed riding the Lectric XP, and feel that it is a great option for: new riders, those looking for their first e-bike, and those who want a fun adventure bike that won’t break the bank.
 At this low price range there are several viable contenders out there, including bikes from VoltBikes, Tern, or RadPower’s RadMini, but the Lectric XP is the least expensive of them all, and still retains some quality components and a nicely powered drivetrain for under a thousand dollars.
 Lectric really seemed to think through all the parts that they’ve chosen to put on this bike and for such a low price point we were extremely impressed with the XP’s performance.

 For the time being Lectric is only direct to consumers, meaning you are only able to purchase Lectric’s bikes and accessories from their website.
+The button above will take you to current pricing.
 The bike will be shipped to whatever address you give them and is one of the easiest bikes to put together we have ever received.
 If you feel your brakes aren’t grabbing, or your shifting is out of adjustment your local bike shop will be able to help you with the adjustment if you don’t feel comfortable doing it yourself.
 We found it easier to break down the box around the bike rather than lifting it out, from this point you only have a couple of things to do before riding.

 The Lectric comes in two colors: black and white.
 The motor was one of our favorite things on this bike, as it packs a serious punch.
 It was near impossible to find a hill that the XP wouldn’t fly right up!
 We feel this is because of the 800W peak power, despite being a 500w motor.
 In simpler terms, Lectric’s engineers have designed this motor to have some juice in the reserves for when the bike really needs to push some power.